graebnerc/DataScienceSpring23/content/post/installation/pubdir/index.md

 register a new email address, or you can link Netlify to one of the other accounts you might already have.
 I personally, for instance, linked Netlify to my Github account.

+# Next steps

+Once you finished with installing all the relevant software described in this post I recommend you continue directly with the second (and last) [installation tutorial]() that assists you in installing the R packages required over the course of the semester.